JohnLunnon-cyber/Threat-Hunt-Unauthorized-Chrome-Extension-Usage-on-VM-/README.md

 **Analysis:** This extension file was created in a temporary directory (`C:\Windows\SystemTemp\chrome_url_fetcher_5104_804268295\`).
 The `chrome_url_fetcher` process is often responsible for handling URL-based downloads within Chrome, suggesting this extension was likely downloaded through the browser, although not directly to the Web Store downloads folder.

+## Summary

+The analysis of the `DeviceFileEvents` log reveals four distinct instances of Chrome extension files being downloaded on the target device "lucky-man" between April 12th and April 13th, 2025.
+Two of these downloads originated from the Chrome Web Store, while the other two were downloaded to temporary locations by Chrome processes, potentially before installation or as part of a different installation method.
+Further investigation into subsequent file activity or registry changes around these timestamps might provide more insight into whether these extensions were successfully installed and became active in the Chrome browser.

+## 🔍 Recommendations**

+**Investigate Installed Extensions:** On the "lucky-man" VM, navigate to `chrome://extensions/` to identify the installed extensions.

+**Assess Risk:** Evaluate the legitimacy and permissions of each extension.

+**User Education:** If unauthorized or risky extensions are present, educate the user about approved extension usage.

+**Extension Management:** Implement Chrome management policies to control allowed extensions.

+**Ongoing Monitoring:** Continue surveillance for unusual browser-related behavior.

+✅ This investigation indicates a need for further review into the legitimacy and intent of downloaded Chrome extensions to protect the organization's endpoint security.